Ebitsu Station: Lines

 The station is served by the Kagoshima Main Line and is located 39.4 km from the starting point of the line at Mojikō.

 Layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side platform and an island platform on an embankment serving three tracks.
+The station building is located near the side platform (north side of the station) and is connected with the island platform by an underground passage.
 A passing loop designated as track 4 runs beyond track/platform 3 and a siding branches of it.
+The station has a Midori no Madoguchi staffed ticket office.

-Adjacent stations
+Platforms

 History

 The station was opened by Japanese Government Railways on 6 February 1910 as an added station on the existing Kagoshima Main Line track.
 With the privatization of the successor Japanese National Railways, on 1 April 1987, JR Kyushu took over control of the station.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 3,963 passengers daily (boarding passengers only), and it ranked 52nd among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 2,842 passengers daily (boarding passengers only), and it ranked 55th among the busiest stations of JR Kyushu.